 Educating people on money skills is different than any other subject taught because there are so many emotions tied to money.
 When providing financial education instruction it is important that the material is delivered in a way your audience relates to.
 Ensuring your trainers are skilled in teaching kids about money is an important part of having a successful financial education program.

 Another idea that will help stretch your financial literacy funding dollar further is to ensure your presentation matches the group you are working with.
 For instance you will teach kids about money differently than you would teach seniors about money.
-Your financial education program should match the taste and style of your group.
-Doing so will ensure the participants will retain the information thereby stretching your financial literacy funding opportunities and highlight the effectiveness of your program.
+Design your personal finance program so it matches the needs of your audience – this will help ensure the participants will retain the information, generate additional financial literacy funding opportunities and highlight the effectiveness of your program.

-An important factor to consider when you seek financial literacy funding is the reach and frequency of your message.
+Before you seek financial literacy funding consider the reach and frequency of your message.
 How many people are you serving and how often are you reaching them?
 The conclusion may be obvious – you will likely receive more financial literacy funding by reaching more people, increasing your frequency and if your financial education program is working.

-Those organization that have developed successful financial literacy funding initiatives deliver a true ROI (return on investment).
-The return on investment doesn’t always have to be financial.
-It can take the form of media coverage, community goodwill and building relationships.
+Those organization that have developed successful financial literacy funding initiatives know how to deliver return on investment to those that fund their program.
+The ROI doesn’t always have to be monetary.
+It can take the form of media coverage, community goodwill and building key relationships.
 When seeking financial literacy funding always consider how you can support the donor and over-deliver on your promise.

 With the expansion in the financial education services industry many groups have stepped up to provide support for these programs and have increased their financial literacy funding options.
 This opportunity can help your organization build sustainable financial education programs that can serve people for many years to come.